kauralasoo/MTAT.03.239_Bioinformatics/Software_setup.md

 	source activate py3.6

 ## Installing Snakemake
 [Snakemake](http://snakemake.readthedocs.io/en/latest/) is a tool to define and execute reproducible bioinformatics workflows [ADD LINK TO PAPER].
 It greatly simplifies running multiple analysis steps on a large number of input files (biological samples).
 We will be using Snakemake throughout the course to gradually build more and more complex workflows.

+Once conda is installed, installing snakemake is easy:

 ## Installing STAR RNA-seq aligner
 STAR is a program to align RNA sequencing reads to a reference genome.